 National Performance Indicator 1.2 I.) Number of Participants Enrolled in Program(s) II.)
-Number of Participants Achieving Outcome Employment Supports The number of low-income participants for in Reporting Period whom barriers to initial or continuous employment are reduced or eliminated through assistance from Community Action, as measured by one or more of the following: (#) (#)
+Number of Participants Achieving Outcome Employment Supports 1105.4(3) in Reporting Period The number of low-income participants for whom barriers to initial or continuous employment are reduced or eliminated through assistance from Community Action, as measured by one or more of the following: (#) (#)